Cheap Car Insurance for 23-Year-Olds

 It’s important to consider the relationship you and your vehicle have in terms of auto insurance.
 Pairing a risky driver with a high-value vehicle is always going to be more expensive than if the same driver drove a more moderate vehicle.
 While you don't need to opt for the cheapest car possible, driving something like a modest lightly-used sedan will help you cut down the cost of car insurance.

 There are a few discounts that can help 23-year-old drivers save money.
 Let’s break them down:

 - Defensive driver discount - This discount is offered to those taking a professional driving course.
 It's aimed at making you a smarter and better driver.
 Again, you would need to prove you have completed the course prior to receiving the discount.

-If you rent a house or apartment, you should bundle your renter’s policy and your auto policy with the same company in order to earn a multi-policy discount.
+- Bundling your policies - If you rent a house or apartment, you should bundle your renter’s policy and your auto policy with the same company in order to earn a multi-policy discount.
 This is a great way to reduce the number of insurance companies you have to deal with and save a few bucks.
-For more information on renters insurance, see here.

 Telematics, or usage-based insurance, are in-vehicle devices that use the way you drive to determine your premium.
 In theory, if you’re a safe driver (no harsh braking, rapid acceleration, etc.), you can earn a discount on your premium.
 Below are some advertised discounts by popular insurers.